VINXIS/vinxis.moe/src/content/notes/Ribonucleic Acid Splicing.md

 For [[Eukaryotic]] genes, splicing is required for [[Messenger Ribonucleic Acid]]s to function at all.
 For [[Prokaryotic]] genes, it's not entirely necessary.
 In fact, for prokaryotes, splicing is almost always just for [[Non-Coding Ribonucleic Acid]]s and nothing else... usually.

-During this process "trapping [[Exons]]" can also be exploited by slicing a combination of Intron-Exon-Intron to create new [[Molecular Gene]]s
+During this process "trapping [[Exons]]" can also be exploited by slicing a combination of Intron-Exon-Intron to create new [[Molecular Gene]]s, this is called "Skipping Exons" and a form of [[Alternative Splicing]]

 The splicing occurs by [[Spliceosome]]s binding to the [[Introns]], and fold the Intron to close the Intron on itself in a loop, while simultaneously fusing the 2 [[Exons]] together.